fabric8io/fabric8/docs/profiles.md

 a MongoDB container is active so that a profile can use it as a database.

 ### Profile hierarchies
 It is quite often that multiple profiles share similar bits of configuration.
-Its quite common for different applications to use common frameworks libraries etc. Defining everything from group up for each profile can be a real pain and is not that easy to maintain.
+Its quite common for different applications to use common frameworks libraries etc. Defining everything from the ground up for each profile can be a real pain and is not that easy to maintain.
-To avoid having duplicate configuration across profiles and reduce the required maintenance, Fabric uses a hierarchical model for profiles, which allows you to build a generic profile which contains common configuration and then inherit the common bits.
+To avoid having to duplicate configuration across profiles and reduce the required maintenance, Fabric uses a hierarchical model for profiles, which allows you to build a generic profile which contains common configuration and then inherit the common bits.

 The section below describes the profiles that are shipped with Fabric out of the box and are a good example of how profile hierarchies work.

 ### Out of the box profiles
-Fabric provides a rich set of profiles *"out of the box" that can be used as the basic building blocks for definining your own profiles.
+Fabric provides a rich set of profiles *"out of the box"* that can be used as the basic building blocks for defining your own profiles.
 The most important profiles are:

 * **default** The default profile defines all the basic stuff that fabric needs to run.
 For example it defines the *fabric-agent* feature, the fabric registry url & the list of maven repositories that can be used to download artifacts from.
 * **karaf** It is a child of **default** (so it doesn't need to define the same things again.
 It also defines the karaf feature repositories, that can be used for defining any karaf feature.